catececcato/ComplexSystems/README.md

 After these steps, we continued our analysis of the data in python.
 We calculated power spectral density applying the welch method in order to extract data from the alpha, beta and theta power bands for each participant.
 These powerbands were needed to calculate the EEG engagement index, which we have used as measure of engagement in the experiments.
 The data about the EEG engagement index over time was then stored in separate csv files (one for each participant, for each condition) in order to be used for further analysis in R.

 # Alternative data processing
 For some analyses the same data has been formatted in a different way.
 Epochs of EEG data based on when certain information were given in the story telling task were extracted, and the score in the final test relative to that information was stored.
-This type of formatting allows for a better analysis over time and for a possible comparison between EEG data and final test score.
+This type of formatting allows for a better analysis over time and for a possible comparison between EEG data and recall test scores, which provide a measure for whether participants were storing the information to memory during a given epoch of EEG data.

 # Portfolio Entries